CreArts-Community/Context-Icons/README.md

 # Getting Started

-To use this theme add-on there are several possibilities, the first and recommended variant would be a mod client, for example Powercord, Better Discord or GooseMod.
+To use this theme add-on there are several possibilities, the first and recommended variant would be a mod client, for example [Powercord](https://github.com/powercord-org/powercord), [Better Discord](https://github.com/BetterDiscord/BetterDiscord) or [GooseMod](https://github.com/GooseMod/GooseMod).
+This theme add-on can also used in the browser with a browser extension that allows to include custom CSS.
+An extension would be for example [Stylus](https://github.com/openstyles/stylus), this runs on most chromium based browsers.

 ## Prerequisites
 ## Installation